scottdomes/scottdomes-blog/content/blog/service-objects-in-rails/index.md

 A specific business action that does one thing.
 That’s our goal with service objects.
 If you can meet that definition, they can be a great way to separate logic into testable & digestible pieces.

-## Further reading
-[**The 3 Tenets of Service Objects in Ruby on Rails** *Service Objects are becoming a staple in the toolbelt to slim down both Controllers and Models.
-Welcome to the world of…*hackernoon.com](https://hackernoon.com/the-3-tenets-of-service-objects-c936b891b3c2)
-[**Anatomy of a Rails Service Object | Stitch Fix Technology - Multithreaded** *We've given up on "fat models, skinny controllers" as a design style for our Rails apps-in fact we abandoned it before…*multithreaded.stitchfix.com](https://multithreaded.stitchfix.com/blog/2015/06/02/anatomy-of-service-objects-in-rails/)

 Thanks for reading!